rust-lang/rfcs/text/0000-feature-metadata.md

 -   Rustdoc will gain the ability to document features.
 This is planned in an associated RFC.
+-   Somehow inform users if they are using to-be-deprecated features, i.e., deprecated `since` is set but is later than the current dependancy version.
+-   `cargo add` can show the `doc` and `deprecated` summary with the listed features.
+-   [`cargo-info`] can use this information to provide feature descriptions.
+-   `deprecated` could take a `replace-with` key that indicates features have moved to a different name
 -   One option is to allow giving the feature documentation in a separate file, allowing a markdown section specifier.
 This could be a good option for features requiring long descriptions.